emergence-engineering/prosemirror-slash-menu/README.md

 You can nest submenus into other submenus as needed.
 The `locked` property can be used to hide a menu element from the user.
 The main idea behind it is to have a `SubMenu` that can only be opened by sending a transaction with `openSubMenu` meta.
 Once opened it behaves like a second, hidden slash menu.
 For eg. you can have a command that needs approval or rejection after execution, you could open the slash menu with just these two options that are otherwise hidden.
+The `group` property can be used to group elements together in the menu.
+It is used to separate elements in the UI.
+It is not necessary to group elements, but it can be useful for better organization.

 NOTE: It is necessary to add unique ids to every menu element.